iliyan-trifonov/lemp-1st/README.md

 These scripts create a development environment but with a few security tweaks you can put it in production.

+Check [docker.io](http://docker.io "Docker official") for more information about this great revolutionary  app!

 ## 1st: The interesting stuff
-Using the -link and -expose params is one of the best features I've found with Docker.
+Using the -link and -expose params is one of the best features I've found with Docker and so I used them everywhere!

 Of course I wanted to make everything as suggested in the docs so I used data volumes too: one for the MySQL data dir and one for the web pages.